Tiuswebs/ConstructorCore/README.md

 #### Hide divs
 If we want to hide a div in case a field its empty, we can use the `hide($field)` function.

+The function accepts the name of a value?
+(In this case instagram) or can accept also a string with the value.

 ```html
 <a href="{{$values->instagram}}" class="w-8 h-8 rounded-full social-class flex justify-center items-center duration-150 {{$component->hide('instagram')}}">
   <i class="icofont-instagram lg:text-xl"></i>